 The combination of these two programs has guided the development of the foundation curriculum, professional concentrations, and selection of practicum sites for this dual degree program.

-- To prepare students to make interdisciplinary contributions to program development and management
+- Equip you to make interdisciplinary contributions to program development and management.

-- To prepare students for positions in criminal justice service interventions at the local, state, national, and international levels
+- Position you for roles in criminal justice service at the local, state, national, and international levels.

-- To prepare students for positions in teaching and research in the area of criminal justice
+- Prepare you for careers in teaching and research in criminal justice.

-- A total of 90 units are required for completion;
+A total of 90 units are required for completion, including:

 Apply Here Watch Info Session Video Visit Our Campus Questions?
 Message us!